Hemigomphus comitatus: Description

 Hemigomphus comitatus is a small dragonfly with black and yellow markings.
 Its wingspan is 50-55mm and overall length is 40-45mm.
 The eyes of the adult are green and do not meet at the top of the head.
 The head of the female has a spine from the occiput just behind the eyes.
 The synthorax is strongly marked with black and yellow stripes, with the humeral stripe usually being continuous.
 A black mark along the suture of the synthorax is usually broken above and below the metastigma.
 The abdomen is black with prominent yellow bands, the appendages of the male are yellow and curve inwards at the tip.
 The wing margin at the base of the hindwing is folded in the male, but uniformly curved in the female.

 Distribution

 Hemigomphus comitatus has been recorded from near Mackay, Queensland to northern regions of Cape York Peninsula, usually along the coastal strip and nearby mountain ranges.

 Habitat

 Hemigomphus comitatus is known to inhabit streams and rivers, not necessarily in rainforest.
 The exemplar pictured here was found in suburban Cairns near a seasonal storm-water creek.

+Etymology

+The genus name Hemigomphus is derived from the Greek ἡμι- (hēmi, "half"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail"), referring to the shape of the male abdomen.
+The name refers to the close relationship of the genus to Gomphus.

+The species name comitatus is Latin for "retinue" or "a body of companions", possibly referring to its observed habit of flying with other dragonflies.